William Collins (publisher): Church elder

-At the age of twenty-five Mr Collins was ordained an elder in the congregation of the Tron Church, Glasgow, then under the pastoral care of Dr M'Gill.
+At the age of twenty-five Collins was ordained an elder in the congregation of the Tron Church, Glasgow, then under the pastoral care of Dr M'Gill.
 In the course of his reading he happened to peruse the article on the Evidences of Christianity in the Encydopcedia Britannica.
 The freshness of its intellectual power, and the glow of its moral and evangelical enthusiasm, impressed and delighted him.
-Accordingly, when Dr M'Gill died, Mr Collins turned his eyes to the author of the article which had so fascinated him, the Rev. Thomas Chalmers, as a suitable successor to Dr M'Gill, and greatly aided in the movement which resulted in the appointment by the Town Council of the young minister of Kilmany to the church and parish of the Tron.
-From no one did Dr Chalmers receive a heartier welcome on his induction in 1815 than from the youngest member of his session, Mr Collins.
+Accordingly, when Dr M'Gill died, Collins turned his eyes to the author of the article which had so fascinated him, the Rev. Thomas Chalmers, as a suitable successor to Dr M'Gill, and greatly aided in the movement which resulted in the appointment by the Town Council of the young minister of Kilmany to the church and parish of the Tron.
+From no one did Dr Chalmers receive a heartier welcome on his induction in 1815 than from the youngest member of his session, Collins.

 Work with Thomas Chalmers

-When Dr Chalmers originated the idea of local Sabbath Schools, Mr Collins opened the first school.
+When Dr Chalmers originated the idea of local Sabbath Schools, Collins opened the first school.
 Chalmers was next transferred to the new parish of St John's.
-Mr Collins accompanied his minister to his new charge, and still kept his place by his side.
+Collins accompanied his minister to his new charge, and still kept his place by his side.
 To Dr Chalmers, with his keen political and social insight, it belonged to originate methods of civic and Christian economy, and to expound and recommend them.
 But his elder, quiet and unobtrusive, came after him, testing the ideas of his chief, and giving them practical realization in the hovels of the poor.